LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 objects*).

 Clauses for the ``term_expansion/2`` predicate are called until of them succeeds.
-The returned expansion can be a single term or a list of terms.
+The returned expansion can be a single term or a list of terms (including the empty list).
 For example:

 .. code-block:: text